Myles215/DistributedSystems/README.md

 announcing that it is leaving to camp.

 For paxos, this means it will be very very slow when M3 is proposing.
 When M3 is an acceptor paxos can still trod along but only very slowly

-- compile with: javac ./test/scenarios/M3HasRole.java
-- run with: java test.scenarios.M3HasRole.java
+- run with: ./gradlew test --tests M3HasRole

 # JustM1M2M3
 Just running paxos with M1 as aproposer and M2 and M3 with their acceptor roles making them reply very slowly (or not at all).